 As a business, you must stick to white hat SEO to provide value to your visitors if you want your business to make it.
 White hat techniques always comply with search engine terms of service and are focused on long-term SEO goals.

 Learn more about both types and why white hat SEO is so important in our guides here:

 Creating excellent written content

-A website that works is made up of many different components including a user-friendly layout and engaging visuals.
-But there’s one thing that is perhaps the most important factor that’ll get your website ranked higher – the content that is on the page.
+A website that works has many different components, including a user-friendly layout and engaging visuals.
+But there’s one thing that is perhaps the most important factor that’ll get your website ranked higher — the content that is on the page.
 With the right content formula, you’re one step closer to ranking your website higher.

 Don’t wait for your page to rank higher over time, because unless you already know what you’re doing — it won’t!
 Learn more in How to Write Search Engine Optimized Website Content.